haohuuiuc/haohuuiuc.github.io/_pages/about.md

 Welcome to my homepage!

-I am a Product Engineer in the Spatial Analysis and Data Science team at Esri.
-I am specialized spatial analysis and modeling tools for raster (cell-based) data.
+I am a Product Engineer in the Spatial Analysis and Data Science team at Esri, specialized in spatial analysis and modeling tools for raster (cell-based) data.
 Particularly, I am interested in geospatial machine learning and large raster data processing that leverages distributed computing and storage technologies.